EfthymiaKakoulidou/secrets/README.md

   - The choice of the UX design derives from the charected of the site.
 Secrets are something that is hidden in the first place and that is why only authenticated users can view the content of the site.
   - Easy navigation was also goal and thats why the navbar items are descriptive to what they include.
 The "Share a secret" item is a separate link making even more easy to upload your secrets.
 The deault picture that is used when the user does not upload his/her owns pictures makes it also very clear that now the secret is revealed.
   - The diary section is the only one that uses a different font.
-This font is like handwritting making it more personal and inticating that this part of the site is only accessible to the specific user.
+This font is like handwritting making it more personal and indicating that this part of the site is only accessible to the specific user.
 Diary has no CRUD functionality in the same way that you wouldn't go back and change or delete your actual diary.
 Entries belong to history.
   - The messages section is structured like the ones we all been used to.
-The ordering of the messages and the fact that there is no CRUD functionality here either is intentinal to make it more like the social apps we are used to.
+The ordering of the messages and the fact that there is no CRUD functionality here either is intentional to make it more like the social apps we are used to.

 ### Colour Scheme